 Having studied classical piano for more than twenty years of earlier life (with a love/hate practicing relationship), she does miss the opportunity to keep it up while sailing.
 Learning to play more portable instruments, especially the ukulele, has been an enjoyable alternative—as long as she never has to sing solo.

-Currently, Nancy's interests outside of work as a graphic design & production specialist (view her portfolio at nmckeown.com) include learning watercolor painting, and acquiring as much web development (coding) knowledge as she can.
+Currently, Nancy's interests outside of work as a graphic design & production specialist (view her portfolio at nmckeown.com) include learning watercolor painting, pine needle basket making, and acquiring as much web development (coding) knowledge as she can.
 She and Joe, together with Kali (when she’s not running rivers) continue to manage the online family business at PatentWear.com.

-Also available are these FREE PDF downloads, designed by Nancy to make life on board a boat just a little bit easier:
+Here are a couple of FREE PDF downloads, designed by Nancy to make life on board a boat just a little bit easier: